-This bill amends the current law governing the composition and election of cooperative school boards.
+This bill amends the current law regarding the composition and election of cooperative school boards.
 It mandates that representatives from pre-existing districts must be elected solely by voters within their respective districts, replacing the previous requirement that all members be elected at large.
-Specifically, the bill introduces new language stating that members of the cooperative school board shall be domiciled in and represent a pre-existing district, with each district having at least one resident representative who is elected within their own district.
-Additionally, the bill stipulates that when a vacancy occurs in a seat elected at large, the successor must be domiciled in the same municipality as the outgoing member.
+Specifically, the bill introduces a new provision stating that each member of the cooperative school board must be domiciled in and represent a pre-existing district, ensuring that at least one resident representative is elected from each district.
+Additionally, it establishes that when a vacancy occurs in a cooperative school board seat elected at large, the successor must be domiciled in the same municipality as the outgoing member.

 Statutes affected: Introduced: 195:19-a, 671:33